showwin/speedtest-go/README.md

 #### Test to Other Servers

-If you want to select other server to test, you can see available server list.
+If you want to select other servers to test, you can see the available server list.

 ```bash
 $ speedtest --list